rosco-m68k/rosco_m68k/code/firmware/rosco_m68k_development/README.md

 directly from the Makefile with:

 ```
-make clean burn
+make burn
 ```

-This will automatically set the device to AT28C256.
+This will automatically set the device to whatever is appropriate for the ROM size you built (SST39SF040 for R2.x, AT28C256 for R1.x).
 This can be overriden by passing `ROMDEVICE` on the command line, e.g:

 ```
 ROMDEVICE=<SOMEDEVICE> make clean burn